raybogman/raybogman.github.io/media.md

 cover: 'assets/images/raybogman-media.jpg'
 intro: In the Media
 title: Ray Bogman in the Media
-description: Ray Bogman in the Media - A collation of interviews, podcasts, blogs or presentations.
+description: 'Ray Bogman in the Media - A collation of interviews, podcasts, blogs or presentations.'
 permalink: /media/
 ---